dhis2/training-docs/content/design_for_data_use/tg_OUGs.md

 Also, the learner's guide and session summary are the main material that will be provided to the learner's with both detailed steps for ungraded exercises as well as the key messages from the session.
 Review these as well to ensure you are able to discuss these key points during your demonstration.

+You are also asked to cover more advanced concepts, such as browsing the API and importing metadata.
+If you are not familiar with this concepts, it is recommended you review the documentation and seek help in order to understand these principles in more detail before presenting this session.

 ## Best Practices

 Before starting the demonstration, please keep in mind that the most important thing is that the audience is following, so make sure to ask questions to the audience to verify that they are following.
 If something is unclear, go back and go through it slowly.
 If you don’t have time for all the steps, it is better to cut some steps, than to go fast while nobody understands.

-In an online setting, you will be breaking regularly to allow them to perform various ungraded exercises in order to keep them engaged.
+There are two potenital ways to conduct the session:

+1. Break where it says stop and allow the participants to work through identified exercises
-In an in-person setting, the participants may be doing the demo with you at the same time.
+2. Allow the participants to follow along with you at the same time.
 In this scenario, it is ideal if there are other trainer's moving around the room to support participant's as it will be difficult for the trainer leading the session to answer many individual questions during the demonstrations.

 ## Quick Guide